ektak67/ektak67/README.md

 <h2><i>  About me </i></h2>

-- I am in my final year at IIIT Gwalior, pursuing integrated postgraduate studies in information technology.
+- I am a graduate from IIIT Gwalior with an integrated postgraduate degree in Information Technology

 - I am currently learning and focussing on **ML and DSA**.